 Calling of meetings

-The Vice-President (Administration) is required to call a meeting of the Board of Directors on the instructions of the President or on written request by any four (4) Directors.
+The Secretary General is required to call a meeting of the Board of Directors on the instructions of the President or on written request by any four (4) Directors.

 Notice of meetings

 At any meeting, announcement of the date, time and place of the next meeting shall be sufficient notice.
 Failing this thirty (30) days’ notice is required unless all Directors agree to shorter notice.